-Research Proposal Guidelines:
+Research Proposal Guidelines

-1. A draft of the research proposal should be submitted to the student's advisor by the end of the 4th semester.
-The proposal must be approved by the student's advisor then submitted to the entire advisory committee by the 3rd Monday in September of their 5th semester (excluding Summer; i.e. the first semester of year 3).
+- O1 A draft of the research proposal should be submitted to the student's advisor by the end of the 4th semester.
+The proposal must be approved by the student's advisor then submitted to the entire advisory committee by the 3rd Monday in September of their 5th semester (excluding summer; i.e. the first semester of year 3).
 The advisory committee will evaluate the proposal and request any changes by the last business day in September.
-Students will complete any changes and gain approval by the committee to proceed with the preliminary exam by the $2^{nd}$ Monday in October.

-- 2. After revisions and approval by the advisory committee, the proposal should be submitted along with the signed official cover sheet to the Biology Graduate Advising Office.
-The official cover page is available in Appendix II. - 3.
-Students performing research involving human subjects, infectious biohazards, and/or recombinant DNA must attach a copy of the appropriate research compliance approval form to the proposal when proposal is submitted.
+Students will complete any changes and gain approval by the committee to proceed with the preliminary exam by the 2nd Monday in October. - 02 After revisions and approval by the advisory committee, the proposal should be submitted along with the signed official cover sheet to the Biology Graduate Advising office.
+The official cover page is available in Appendix II. - 03 Students performing research involving human subjects, infectious biohazards, and/or recombinant DNA must attach a copy of the appropriate research compliance approval form to the proposal when proposal is submitted.
 Proposals that include research with vertebrate animals (including antibody generation in rabbits or mice) must include a copy of an approved Animal Use Protocol cover page.
-Information on Animal Use Protocols can be found at http://animal.tamu.edu/approval.html.
+Information on animal use protocols can be found at http://animal.tamu.edu/approval.html.

-G. Preliminary Examination
+Preliminary Examination

 The purpose of the preliminary examination is for the student's advisory committee to determine whether the student has a mastery of the subject matter of all fields in the program, an adequate knowledge of the literature in these fields, and the ability to carry out bibliographical research.
-The preliminary examination is required.
+The preliminary examination is required of all PhD students.

-Eligibility Requirements for the Preliminary Exam:
+Eligibility Requirements for the Preliminary Exam

-- 1. The student must be registered for at least 1 hour for the semester or 5-week summer term during which any portion of the preliminary exam may fall.
-If the entire exam falls between semesters, the student must be registered for the term immediately preceding the exam. - 2.
-An approved degree plan was on file with OGAPS at least 90 days prior to the first written examination. - 3.
-The student's official GPR at the time of the examination must be at least 3.000. - 4.
-All English language proficiency requirements must have been satisfied. - 5.
-All committee members must have scheduled or waived the written portion and agree to attend the oral portion of the exam or have found a substitute.
-Only one substitution is allowed and it cannot be for the committee chair. - 6.
-At the end of the semester in which the exam is given, there are no more than 6 hours of course work remaining on the degree plan (except 681, 684, 690, 691, and 692).
-The head of the student's department has the authority to approve a waiver of this criterion. - 7.
-The time span from the first written examination to the oral is no more than three weeks.
-(In cases of department-wide written examinations, this criterion is not applicable.)
+- 01 The student must be registered for at least 1 hour for the semester or 5-week summer term during which any portion of the preliminary exam may fall.
+If the entire exam falls between semesters, the student must be registered for the term immediately preceding the exam. - 02 An approved degree plan was on file with GPS at least 90 days prior to the first written examination. - 03 The student's official GPR at the time of the examination must be at least 3.000. - 04 All English language proficiency requirements must have been satisfied.

+- 05 All committee members must have scheduled or waived the written portion and agree to attend the oral portion of the exam or have found a substitute.
+Only one substitution is allowed and it cannot be for the committee chair. - Of At the end of the semester in which the exam is given, there are no more than 6 hours of course work remaining on the degree plan (except 681).
+The head of the student's department has the authority to approve a waiver of this criterion. - 07 The time span from the first written examination to the oral is no more than three weeks.
 The head of the student's department has the authority to approve a waiver of this criterion.